jmehami1/MMHS-RE/docs/index.md

 ### Mitsuba config file and dataset

 We forked the first version of Mitsuba and added the hyperspectral image generation (see [here](https://github.com/jmehami1/mitsuba)).
-The config file for the mitsuba simulator can be downloaded [here]() and the produced images are available [here]().
+The config file for the Mitsuba scenes can be found [here](https://drive.google.com/drive/folders/1SIUlGbyHUFoWXUvZ2eydZz-lOyQSqijd?usp=sharing) .

 ### Supplementary material for the paper